 Practice with Patients and Medical Systems

 Similar to social customs, professional skills vary geographically.
-In the United States, professionalism and punctuality are standards that should be adopted by international graduate students hoping to work here in the future.
-Rotations will help graduates understand what is expected of them.
+In the United States, professionalism and punctuality are highly regarded.
+Clinical experiences are an opportunity for IMGs to adopt good practices.
+Clinical experiences will help graduates understand what is expected of them.
 In addition, graduates will learn how to interact with colleagues.